Professor Alan Smithers BSc, PhD, MSc, PhD, MEd, CPsychol.

 He has served on national committees including the National Curriculum Council, the Beaumont Review of National Vocational Qualifications and the Royal Society Committee on Teacher Supply.
 Since 1997 he has been specialist adviser to the House of Commons Education Committee.

-Pamela Robinson is the Deputy Director.
+Pamela Robinson is the Deputy Director of the Centre for Education and Employment Research at the University of Buckingham.
 Following extensive experience in teaching and teacher training she was appointed to a research fellowship at the University of Manchester in 1984.
 She moved to a lectureship at Brunel University in 1996 where she set up the doctoral education programme.
 She returned to full-time research on her appointment to Liverpool University in 1998 and moved to Buckingham in 2004.

-John Williams is Senior Research Fellow in CEER with particular reference to science and engineering education.
+John Williams is Senior Research Fellow in the Centre with particular reference to science and engineering education.
 He has wide experience of education, scientific research and promoting research in education.
 After a chemistry degree and qualifying as a teacher he taught for five years.
 He then became a research chemist for the Burmah Oil Company, obtaining a PhD while there.
 After a period in local authority education management he became Senior Executive (General Education) in the Engineering Council.
 More recently he has been Senior Executive (Science and Engineering Education) at the Gatsby Charitable Foundation and Head of Gatsby Technical Education Projects Ltd.

 He has published a number of research papers in chemistry, particularly on phosphetans, some of which led to patents.
-He is also co-author of the book Quality in Learning: A Capability Approach in Higher Education (London: Kogan Page, 1992).
+He is also co-author of the book Quality in Learning: A Capability Approach in Higher Education, London: Kogan Page, 1992.